 The cross pieces are 1×4’s.
 I angled the top board to fit across the top of the frame.
 To get the angle alongside the inside frame I laid a board on top of the frame and drew a line on the 1×4.
 I used my jigsaw to cut this angle.
 I did the same for the board on the right hand side.

-I then turned the board over, drilled pilot holes and inserted screws for a permanent hold.
+Then I turned the board over, drilled pilot holes and inserted screws for a permanent hold.
 The wood glue and the nail gun made it easy to do this.

 After sanding, I painted the doors, with the paint that matches the walls in the kitchen.
 It’s Sweetened White (almost white), in a satin finish.
 I didn’t like the finish, so I used Mythic Paint (Bright White) in a Semi-gloss.